Super League war: Early rumblings of Super League and the Bradley Report

-"Under the terms of the League's Constitution, it is necessary that, without exception, all clubs which wish to participate in the League's Premiership competition, must apply each year for admission.
-No club has any automatic right to participate in any year's competition and the League has the unfettered right to reject any club's application for participation."
+Under the terms of the League's Constitution, it is necessary that, without exception, all clubs which wish to participate in the League's Premiership competition, must apply each year for admission.
+No club has any automatic right to participate in any year's competition and the League has the unfettered right to reject any club's application for participation.

 The Super League war

 Proposals for a breakaway competition

-In 1993, after a dispute over sponsorship (the Queensland Rugby League was sponsored by Brisbane-based brewery Castlemaine Perkins (XXXX) while the Broncos were sponsored by rival brewery Powers), the Broncos had moved out of the 33,500 capacity Lang Park and into the 60,000 capacity ANZ Stadium (the main venue of the 1982 Commonwealth Games).
-With ANZ able to hold almost 20,000 more than the league's then Grand Final venue, the Sydney Football Stadium, and with the Broncos now winning premierships, Ribot proposed not only moving the Grand Final to Brisbane in anticipation of a higher attendance not seen since the days of the Sydney Cricket Ground, and to also play the game at night to maximise television ratings and profits.
+In 1993, after a dispute over sponsorship (the Queensland Rugby League was sponsored by Brisbane-based brewery Castlemaine Perkins (XXXX) while the Broncos were sponsored by rival brewery Powers), the Broncos had moved out of the 32,500 capacity Lang Park and into the almost 60,000 capacity ANZ Stadium (the main venue of the 1982 Commonwealth Games).

 In May 1994, Ribot first discussed with some of the club's high-profile players the possibility of a hypothetical new competition with higher salaries.

 One objective of the proposal was "to ensure that no other competition could exist in competition to Superleague".
 Accordingly, it was considered necessary to have at least four teams based in Sydney in order to maintain the game's largest base, and to ensure that all teams were privately owned.
 To ensure this outcome, the following steps were outlined: